francescogerardomarra/its/modulo26/6_logging.md

 ```

 ## Log Rotation
 In any system, logs are crucial for auditing, debugging, and monitoring.
 However, without proper management, log files can grow uncontrollably, leading to disk space exhaustion, degraded performance, and difficulty in parsing relevant information.
-This guide provides a deep dive into **Log Rotation and Retention**, covering **size-based and time-based rotation**, **archiving**, and **deletion/compression strategies**.
-The audience for this material is technical, presupposing familiarity with filesystem operations, scripting, and basic system administration principles.

 **Log Rotation** refers to the practice of splitting logs into multiple files based on certain criteria (size or time) to manage their growth and ensure efficient storage and retrieval.